Our Ten Favourite Sensory Room Items

 What Sensory Equipment Should I Put In An Anti-Ligature Sensory Room?

 When it comes to celebrating senses, an anti-ligature sensory room should be no different to a standard one.
-Sensory Rooms should stimulate, calm and engage all five senses in a controlled and personal manner, safely and comfortably.
+Mental Health Sensory Integrations should stimulate, calm and engage all five senses in a controlled and personal manner, safely and comfortably.

 It’s crucial to choose robust sensory resources that pose little or no ligature risk and are safe for sensory play.